The planetary nebula Abell 48 and its [WN] nucleus: Introduction

-In this paper we present a detailed multi-wavelength study of Abell 48 and its central star, expanding on the preliminary analysis reported in Boji\v{c}i\'c et al. (2012).
+In this paper we present a detailed multi-wavelength study of Abell 48 and its CSPN, expanding on the preliminary analysis reported in Boji\v{c}i\'c et al. (2013).
 As this paper was completed, an independent study of this object was published by Todt et al. (2013, hereafter TK13), coming to essentially the same conclusions as us.
 We will refer to their results in the context of our own paper where necessary.
 We have confirmed Abell 48's CSPN as a hydrogen-poor [WN] star, as first suggested by DePew et al. (2011).
-We also explore the nature and characteristics of the proposed [WN] and [WN/WC] CSPNe, based on a comparison of Abell~48 to the other candidate [WN] and [WN/C] stars, their possible progenitors, and their likely progeny (Todt et al. 2010a,b, 2012; TK13; Werner 2012; Miszalski et al. 2012b, hereafter MC12).

-This paper is arranged as follows: we describe our new observations of Abell~48 in \S~2, undertake a detailed analysis of the nebula and its central star in \S~3 and \S~4, discuss the evidence for its nature as a PN in \S~5.
+We also explore the nature and characteristics of the [WN] class based on a comparison of Abell~48 with the other [WN] and [WN/C] stars, their possible progenitors, and their likely progeny (Todt et al. 2010a,b, 2012; Werner 2012; MC12; TK13).
+This paper is arranged as follows: we describe our observations of Abell~48 in \S~2, undertake a detailed analysis of the nebula and its CSPN in \S~3 and \S~4, and discuss the evidence for its nature in \S~5.
 In \S~6 we review the [WN] or [WN/C] classes, discuss the possible evolutionary pathways of these groups in \S~7, before giving our conclusions and suggestions for future work in \S~8.